Česká Ves

 Česká Ves (Böhmischdorf) is a municipality and village in Jeseník District in the Olomouc Region of the Czech Republic.
 It has about 2,300 inhabitants.

 Etymology

-The name literally means "Czech village".
+The name means 'Czech village' in Czech.

 Geography

 Česká Ves is located north of Jeseník and is urbanistically fused with the town.
 It is located about 73 km north of Olomouc.
 The eastern part of the municipality lies in the Zlatohorská Highlands and the western part lies in the Golden Mountains.
 The highest point is the hill Studniční vrch at 992 m above sea level.
 The village is situated in the valley of the Bělá River.
 The municipality is partially located in the Jeseníky Protected Landscape Area.

 History

 The first written mention of Česká Ves is from 1416.
 A hamlet named Waltherowici, which was a predecessor of the current village, was documented in 1284.

 The 17th century was tragic for Česká Ves.
 The village was hit by the plague epidemic in 1627, looted during the Thirty Years' War, and was at the centre of the infamous Northern Moravia witch trials, during which 16 women were burned.

-According to the Austrian census of 1910 the village had 2,434 inhabitants, all spoke German as their native language.
+According to the Austro-Hungarian census of 1910, the village had 2,434 inhabitants, all spoke German as their native language.
 The most populous religious group were Roman Catholics with 2,417 (99.3%).

 The municipality was severely hit by the 1997 Central European flood.